 Find out more about tuition fees.

-1 x £5,000 fee waiver is available for new students enrolled on the MRes Anthropology/ MRes Visual Anthropology programmes starting in September 2016.
+1 x £5,000 fee waiver is available for new students enrolled on this programme and starting in September 2016.

-The fee waiver is aimed at students who will use the MRes in preparation for an MPhil/PhD in Anthropology or Visual Anthropology.
-It is avaiable for full or part time students.
+The fee waiver is aimed at students who will use the MRes in preparation for an MPhil/PhD in Anthropology.
+It is available for full or part time students.
 If you're a part time student then the £5000 fee waiver will be divided equally across the two years of the programme (International students may not be able to study part time, students can speak to the Immigration Advisory service email@example.com if they have questions about part time study).